NullVibes/MosaicMonkey/README.md

 # MosaicMonkey
 MosaicMonkey is a quick shell script for `bash` that builds video mosaic files used with [VLC Media Player](https://www.videolan.org/).
+The output format is in the VideoLan Manager file format.
+More information can be found on [wiki.videolan.org](https://wiki.videolan.org/Documentation:Streaming_HowTo/VLM/).

 ***Currently built for MacOS, but working on 'nix, too!***